Tests and treatments

 Can an umbilical hernia recur?

-A mesh placement reduces the risk of a recurrent umbilical hernia, but it cannot be entirely ruled out.
-This is because the mesh we use may shrink a little, causing the weakened area in the abdominal wall to expand.
+A mesh placement reduces the risk of a recurrent umbilical hernia.
+Yet it is not always avoidable.
+This is because the mesh may shrink a little, causing the weakened area in the abdominal wall to expand.
 This means that approximately 10% of patients will develop a new umbilical hernia in the area around the navel.
 These are often small and do not require a second procedure.
 However, if a new umbilical hernia becomes bigger and/or is painful, a new repair is required with a bigger prosthesis.
 About 1 in 20 patients (5%) will need to undergo a second procedure within the ten-year period after the umbilical hernia repair.

 Aftercare